Competency Problems: On Finding and Removing Artifacts in Language Data: Conclusion

 \section{Conclusion}

-The more NLP models advance, the better they are at learning the statistical patterns in NLP datasets.
-This is problematic for language understanding research if those statistical patterns allow a model to bypass linguistic competence.
-We have formalized this intuition into a class of problems which we call \emph{competency problems}, arguing that for any language understanding task, \emph{all} correlations between simple features and class labels are spurious.
-Collecting data that matches this assumption is challenging, but we have provided theoretical analysis that can inform future data collection efforts that target competency problems.
+The more NLP models advance, the better they are at learning statistical patterns in datasets.
+This is problematic for language understanding research if some statistical patterns allow a model to bypass linguistic competence.
+We have formalized this intuition with a class of problems called \emph{competency problems}, arguing that, for any language understanding task, \emph{all} correlations between simple features and labels are spurious.
+Collecting data meeting this assumption is challenging, but we have provided theoretical analysis that can inform future data collection efforts for such tasks.

 We conclude with some final thoughts on general best practices for data collection, informed by the analysis in this paper.
 If annotators are generating text for some data collection task, find ways to decrease priming effects.
-This could involve using images as prompts instead of text~\cite{novikova-etal-2017-e2e,weller-etal-2020-learning}, or randomly sampling words that should be included in the generated text.
-If already-existing text is being collected and annotated, make local edits to the text while monitoring the sensitivity of those edits according to the guidelines in Section~\ref{sec:local-edits}.
-But because local edits have the potential to introduce bias, consider developing two separate local edit methodologies, or groups of annotators, and use one for training data and a separate one for test data, to minimize the potential for spurious correlations to arise between training features and test labels.
+This could involve using images as prompts instead of text~\cite{novikova-etal-2017-e2e,weller-etal-2020-learning}, or randomly sampling words to include in the generated text.
+If existing text is being collected and annotated, make local edits to the text while monitoring the sensitivity of those edits according to the guidelines in \S\ref{sec:local-edits}, perhaps using different processes between train and test, to minimize correlations between train features and test labels.